-Our team has researched the best gaming routers on the market in 2021, assessing their performance, efficiency, value for money and user-friendliness.
+Our team has researched the best gaming routers on the market, assessing their performance, efficiency, value for money and user-friendliness.
 If you need a quality gaming router, you are bound to find something for your purposes in this buyers guide and reviews.

 When you’re looking for the best routers for gaming, it’s difficult to recommend a single item as ‘best’, because this depends on needs & requirements.
 Whether your priority with the best wireless routers for gaming is for speed, range or user-friendliness, performance in any of these areas is decisive.

 What is certain is that the best routers for gaming are made by leading and some of the most widely recognised tech companies in the world, including Google, Norton, Netgear and Asus Republic of Gamers (ROG).
 Still, where do you start in your search for the gaming router that will best suit your purposes?